Hospice Fraud Alert – Have You Been Tricked into Signing Up for Hospice?

 New Phone Scam Demands Payment or Threatens Arrest

-MAY 21, 2014 – This alert warns of a phone scam that threatens Medicare beneficiaries with being arrested unless they immediately pay a large sum of money.
+MAY 21, 2014 – This alert warns of a phone scam that threatens Medicare beneficiaries with being arrested unless they immediately pay a large sum.
 The caller usually says he is with the Federal Bureau of Investigation (FBI).

 Protect Yourself from Obamacare Scams